rackerlabs/support-how-to/content/how-to/rackspace-fabric/fabric-ticketing/index.md

 <img width="522" alt="CommonRequest" src="https://user-images.githubusercontent.com/98875667/156202047-48e96698-c410-4dd2-92c3-31a9a0018e83.png">

 * This option drop-down depends on the previous selections you have made.
 Only the list of options that relate to your previous device, product, and account selections will display.
+Leave this field with the "None Selected" value in order to create a Custom Ticket or choose one of the template options to create a ticket based on common change requests.
 Visit our [Common request templates](/support/how-to/common-request-templates) article for more information about accessing each template.

 ### Draft Saved (Autosave)
 ![Draft](https://user-images.githubusercontent.com/98875667/156202917-c23a6d43-0e4a-4029-b54a-ba5b25bc870f.png)